Morris Hillquit: Later career

 In 1920 Hillquit served as the lead attorney in the unsuccessful defense of the five democratically elected Socialist assemblymen expelled from the New York State Assembly.
 Hillquit's efforts to see Assemblymen Orr, Claessens, Waldman, DeWitt, and Solomon restored to office was ultimately unsuccessful.

 From 1922 through the election of 1924, Hillquit was a leading advocate of Socialist Party participation in the Conference for Progressive Political Action (CPPA).

 As a celebrated leader of American Marxism and acculturated Jew, Hillquit never became closely associated with the specifically Jewish left wing, but he played a role in the Jewish trade union movement, being for a time the lawyer of the ILGWU.
 He also never became a Jewish nationalist of any kind; quite the contrary, he was ideologically disposed against it, but in 1926 he confessed, "Zionism makes a strong emotional appeal to me, chiefly as a manifestation of awakening national self respect of the Jewish people."
 He quickly added however that Zionism, like all other national movements, must guard itself against the dangers of degeneration into jingoism—"If it ever developed in that direction, it will forfeit all claims to Socialist sympathy."

+Hillquit became national chairman of the Socialist Party upon the death of Victor L. Berger in 1929, holding the office until his own death in 1933.

 In 1932, shortly before his death from tuberculosis, Hillquit received over one-eighth of the vote in his second campaign for Mayor of New York City.
-That proved to be Hillquit's final electoral run; during his life, he had been twice a candidate for Mayor of New York City and on five times a nominee for Congress.
+That proved to be Hillquit's final electoral run; during his life, he had been twice a candidate for mayor of New York City and five times a nominee for the United States Congress.

-Death
+Personal life and death

+Hillquit married his first cousin, Vera Levene, on New Year's Eve, 1893.
+They had three children together: Nina, Leonard, and Walter.

-He died of tuberculosis "a few minutes past midnight on October 8th" of 1933.
-He was 64 years old at the time of his death.
+Hillquit died of tuberculosis "a few minutes past midnight on October 8th" of 1933.
+He was aged 64 at the time of his death.